 About Erika Karl

-Erika Karl is a fine artist, illustrator, and designer, from Brooklyn, NY now operating from her studio in Cleveland, Ohio.
-She often finds the space between human society and natural occurrences as a source for inspiration.
-Using this intersection, she seeks to inspire self-reflection and ignite curiosity about the mysteries of life and death.
+Erika Karl is a fine artist, illustrator, and designer from Brooklyn, NY, now based in Cleveland, Ohio.
+She finds inspiration by observing the gaps between human society and natural phenomena.
+She likes to walk the line between serendipity and synchronicity.
+Using what she observes in this crossroad, she seeks to inspire self-reflection and encourage curiosity about the mysteries of life and death.

 As part of her process, Erika enjoys the alchemy of taking something from nature and making it useful to create art.
-Her inks range from earthy muted tones of black walnuts to vibrant colors from berries and plant matter.
-Her recent work features ink-wash paintings preserved through archival printing, a method chosen to maintain the ephemeral beauty of natural inks.
-These prints encapsulate the transient nature of her art, highlighting themes of impermanence and renewal.
+Her inks range from earthy, muted tones of black walnuts to vibrant colors from berries and plant matter.
+Her work often features ink-wash paintings preserved through archival printing, a method chosen to maintain the ephemeral beauty of natural inks.
+These prints capture the transient nature of her art, highlighting themes of impermanence and renewal.
+In addition, she creates her watercolor paintings with archival natural Earth pigments, such as ochre.
+She prides herself on sourcing natural pigments that are sustainably and ethically sourced.